freenode/web-7.0/content/pages/policies.md

 warez, porn and various forms of antisocial behaviour, including (but not limited to) political, racial, ethnic, religious or gender-related invective.

-In accordance with UK law freenode has no tolerance for any activity that could be construed
+In accordance with UK law trumpnode has no tolerance for any activity that could be construed
 as:

 * incitement to racial hatred